Brothers Grimm and the Blue Murders, 2011, The Corner (Melb)

 Austin Floyd, 2006.
 The Limelight Lounge, Geelong

+In the years that followed, I took my camera with me to every gig.
 Front bars and grubby band rooms became my favourite places.
-I became adept at juggling cameras and beers, hiding my camera bag on the side of stage and perfected the fine art of squatting in jeans.
+I became adept at juggling cameras and Melbourne Bitter stubbies, hiding my camera bag on the side of stage and had perfected the fine art of squatting in jeans.
 Within five years I had thousands of shots and a comprehensive gallery of Fitzroy’s music scene in the first decade of the new millennium.

 Spoonful in the front bar at The Labor in Vain, Fitzroy, circa 2008